appspector/android-sdk/README.md

 });
 ```

-This command will be appeared under the `Application` category and will have `Show message` name on the dashboard.
+This command will appear under the `Application` category and will have `Show message` name on the dashboard.
 You can use your own categories for grouping commands on the dashboard.

 __Commands can be registered only after running the SDK.__